ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 ## Refreshing your sensitive information database

-You can refresh your sensitive information database weekly.
-When your .csv file is refreshed, make sure to use the EDM Upload Tool to re-index the sensitive data and re-upload the indexed data.
-To get help with this, see steps 5-7 in [Part 2](#part-2-install-and-use-the-edm-upload-agent-tool) (in this article).
+You can refresh your sensitive information database daily or weekly.
+When your .csv file is refreshed, make sure to use the EDM Upload Tool to re-index the sensitive data and then re-upload the indexed data.
+To get help with this, see [Index and upload the sensitive data](#index-and-upload-the-sensitive-data) (in this article).

 ## Related articles